Everything to Know About Withdrawals From Apex Trader Funding

 Before we begin, you may wonder why I would bother with a firm that’s complicated in the first place, when there are other firms out there.
 I know there’s other options.
 I’ve written up a comprehensive analysis of all the major futures trading funding companies out there, which you can read about here.

 If you take advantage of Apex’s sales, the cost per account is quite competitive as well.
-I wouldn’t call them the best firm due to their complicated and slow withdrawal system, but I do think they are one of the best choices available.
+I wouldn’t call them the best firm due to their complicated and slow withdrawal system, but I do think they are one of the best choices available for those interested in scaling their operation beyond 5-10 e-minis.

 Why Do I Consider Apex Trader Funding’s System Complicated?

 First off, it’s all relative.
-I fully understand these firms now, and going through the process multiple times helped with that.
+I fully understand these firms now, and going through the process of getting funded and dealing with multiple withdrawal systems helped.
 But I know that newer traders would be perplexed navigating through some of these firms’ websites, especially Apex’s.
 Compared to other firms, Apex Trader places a few major restrictions on funded traders.

 If you’re withdrawing profits, it’s not unlike some other prop firms.
-Most of these firms enforce rules to limit your initial withdrawal requests, like requiring you to trade a number of days before you can get any money out, or having to leave some money in your account as a buffer.
+Most companies enforce rules to limit your initial withdrawal requests.
+This is done by requiring you to trade a number of days before you can get any money out, or having to leave some money in your account as a buffer.
 In this regard, Apex doesn’t do anything out of the ordinary.

 Avoid Payoneer, and Revolut When Using Apex